bifrost-io/mono/hackathon/building-on-polkadot-mini-hackathon/README.md

 - **User Experience**: How easy is the app to use?
 - **Technical Implementation**: How well is the app implemented?

+**Note:** Bifrost does not discourage the use of AI.
+But be mindful of the issue that AI generated code could be.

 ## Requirements
 - Fully open source is a requirement so please include all the relevant repos in your submission.
 - You can submit multiple times for the same project for additional grants but each submission should have a key improvement to core features.